A Black Community's Struggle for Educational Equality Under Segregation

 "Blending local and Virginia history, African American studies and history, education history, law, and civil rights, Dirt Don’t Burn documents the important and neglected story of the education of African Americans in Loudoun County, Virginia, during the Jim Crow and civil rights eras.
 It is of significant value."—Brian J. Daugherity, associate professor of history, Virginia Commonwealth University, author of Keep On Keeping On: The NAACP and the Implementation of Brown v.
 Board of Education in Virginia

-Barry Harrelson is special editor for the Edwin Washington Project.
+Larry Roeder is Chief Executive Officer and Chairman of the Board of the Edwin Washington Society.
+Barry Harrelson is special editor for the Edwin Washington Society.